Acquia Cloud supports IPv6 IP addresses. In order to use IPv6 for your website, you need to:

 Enable SSL for your site

-IPv6 support on Acquia Cloud Professional requires an Amazon Web Services Elastic Load Balancer (ELB) instance.
+IPv6 support on Acquia Cloud Enterprise or Acquia Cloud Professional requires an Amazon Web Services Elastic Load Balancer (ELB) instance.
 For an ELB to be provisioned for an environment, you need to enable SSL support for the environment, which requires you to purchase and upload an SSL certificate as a legacy SSL certificate in the Acquia Cloud interface.
 Having an ELB enables IPv6 support.
 For Acquia Cloud Professional websites, there is an additional charge to reflect the cost of the ELB.
 For information about how to enable SSL, including how to upload a legacy SSL certificate, read Enabling SSL.
 If you want IPv6 support, but not SSL, contact Acquia Support.
 You may be able to use a self-signed SSL certificate to use with Acquia Cloud.
 You can then upload this self-signed certificate instead of purchasing a certificate.
 For more information, see Creating a self-signed SSL certificate.

 Configure your domain name with the appropriate prefix